hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_team_of_ainauts_and_their_ai_companions_exploring__170a670c-46d1-48e9-ac08-b3e2453b45ae-0_1.content.md

 # Explore the Universe with Space Station Explorer

 Welcome to "The Space Station Explorer," a website dedicated to the exploration of the vast universe and all its wonders.
-Our team of AInauts and their AI companions are constantly discovering new planets, galaxies, and space stations that have never been seen before.
+Our team of Ainautes and their AI companions are constantly discovering new planets, galaxies, and space stations that have never been seen before.

 ## About Us